romain-jacotin/cuda/README.md

 * The CUDA runtime eases device code management by providing implicit initialization, context management, and module management.
 * In contrast, the CUDA driver API requires more code, is harder to program and debug, but offers a better level of control and is language-independent since it only deals with cubin objects.
 In particular, it is more difficult to configure and launch kernels using the CUDA driver API, since the execution configuration and kernel parameters must be specified with explicit function calls.
 Also, device emulation does not work with the CUDA driver API.

+The easiest way to write an application that use GPU acceleration is to use existing CUDA libraries if they correspond to your need: cuBLAS, cuRAND, cu FFT, cuSOLVER, cuDNN, ...

+But if existing libraries does not fit your need then you must write your own GPU functions in C language ( CUDA call them kernels, and CUDA C program have ".cu" file extension ) and use them in your application by using CUDA Runtime API, and linking CUDA Runtime library and home made kernels functions to your application.

 ### <A name="versioningandcompatibility"></A> Versioning and Compatibility

 ![Versioning and Compatibility](./images/versioning_and_compatibility.png "Versioning and Compatibility")